francesca418/francesca418/README.md

 - 👋 Hi, I’m Francesca Marini
-- 👀 I’m interested in big data, ethical AI, & interdisciplinary sciences
+- 👀 I’m interested in big data, ethical AI, & interdisciplinary applications of tech
 - 🌱 I’m currently learning how to ~ adult ~
 - 💞️ I’m looking to collaborate on anything cool - don't hesitate to reach out!
 - 📫 How to reach me: email me at fmarini@seas.upenn.edu (or check out my [personal website](https://www.francesca-marini.info))